benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 Do you know why you're using a framework?

 1. It **frames** your **work** with a set of guidelines that you can follow to ensure every member of your team is on the same page;
-2. It provides a lot of complex, boring and battle tested features for free, so you can focus on coding what is necessary for your project.
+2. It provides many complex, tedious, and battle-tested features for free, so you can focus on coding what is necessary for your project.

 ## Controllers best practices